alvandyhamed/react-native-dropdown-custom/README.md

                 </DropdownMenu>
             </View>
-### this version has selectable https://github.com/WheelerLee/react-native-dropdown-menu
+### this version has customable style for android https://github.com/WheelerLee/react-native-dropdown-menu